 Find all missed marketing tactics and use them for your very benefit.
 Just like in this meme, find the ingredients used in your (apparently) unattractive-to-Google website, and “googlize” them.
 Your website ranking story will be different.

 1. Craft Smart Titles and Snippets in Search Results

 There are thousands of instances across the web where pages and websites use and display unrelated and dull titles.
-This prevents them from being targeted by the Google algorithms and be ranked higher in SERPs.
+This prevents them from being targeted by Google algorithms and be ranked higher in SERPs.
 Here’s one example: